-The preceding results support the community's priority for improved interagency cooperation.
-It is essential to recognize that these results are not necessarily representative of a community-wide perspective, although these survey results may be an accurate predictor of similar results of a broader survey.
-It reflects the opinions of those participating, armed with some initial background information about the District's delivery, along with a brief description of the challenges and limitations it faces.

-These comments reinforce AP Triton's firm belief that robust community engagement provides the opportunity to educate the community about a fire agency's service delivery system and its limitations to the broader community.
+The above results support the community's priority for improved interagency cooperation.
+It is essential to recognize that these results are not necessarily representative of a community-wide perspective.
+These survey results would be an accurate predictor of similar results of a broader survey.
+It reflects the opinions of those participating, armed with some initial background information about Aspen Fire Protection District's delivery, along with a brief description of the challenges and limitations the District faces.
+This result reinforces AP Triton's firm belief that robust community engagement provides the opportunity to educate the community about a fire agency's service delivery system and its limitations to the broader community.